katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_scaleway.rst

 Introduction
 ============

-`Scaleway <https://scaleway.com>`_ is a cloud provider supported by Ansible, version 2.6 or higher via a dynamic inventory plugin and modules.
+`Scaleway <https://scaleway.com>`_ is a cloud provider supported by Assible, version 2.6 or higher via a dynamic inventory plugin and modules.
 Those modules are:

 - :ref:`scaleway_sshkey_module`: adds a public SSH key from a file or value to the Packet infrastructure.
 Every subsequently-created device will have this public key installed in .ssh/authorized_keys.